A View Into the Miami Heat’s Local TV Deal

 These are questions with answers that can never be known.
 It’s a past that can never be re-written.

-Arison will face a significant challenge as he attempts to negotiate a long-term deal, whether it be in the form of an extension signed as early as this season or after the expiration of the current deal four years from now, as he attempts to limit the damage from the loss of superstar player LeBron James.
+Arison will face a significant challenge in negotiating a new extension, as he attempts to limit the damage from the loss of superstar player LeBron James.

 James has always had a profound impact on the local television ratings of his teams.

-The question for the Heat, then, is how big its viewership drop will be without LeBron, and how any such drop will impact its leverage in negotiations with local television providers.
+The question for the Heat, then, is how big its viewership drop will be without LeBron, and how any such drop will impact its leverage in negotiations with Sun Sports.

 Despite public perception to the contrary, the Heat has always produced strong viewership ratings, even in the worst of times.
-During the disastrous 2007-08 NBA season, when the Heat produced the worst record in the league by a large margin, the team still generated a better-than-average 2.02% rating on local television.
+During the disastrous 2007-08 season, when the Heat had the worst record in the league by a large margin, the team still generated a better-than-average 2.02% rating on local television.
 Most years, Heat local TV viewership rates in the top ten across the league.
-But the Heat’s viewership always needs to be viewed within the context of its market size.
+But the Heat’s viewership ratings always need to be viewed within the context of its market size.
 Strong ratings often don’t translate to strong viewership totals for a small-market team like the Heat.

 If the last season the Heat played prior to the arrival of James serves as any indication, the Heat will face a significant challenge if it desires to strike a new deal anywhere near the value it might have otherwise received.
 In 2009-10, despite 2.48% of TV households in its DMA tuning into its broadcasts – ninth best in the NBA – total TV household viewership was just 38,000, exactly one-third the average viewership from this past season.

-The Heat may not be able to strike a similar deal to what they otherwise could have had if Arison never executed the 2008 extension, which by the end of the 2017-18 season could have had 13 years remaining on it at an average payout of approximately $100 million, but Arison should still secure himself a financial windfall in the years to come.
+The Heat may not be able to strike a similar deal to what they otherwise could have had if Arison never executed the 2008 extension, but Arison should still secure himself a financial windfall.
 Even without LeBron, his team’s current TV deal is still grossly undervalued by today’s standards.

-In the wake of James’ departure, Riley has reconstructed the team, centered around All-Star forward/center Chris Bosh, into what figures to be at the very least a playoff contender for the next two seasons, as the organization bides its time for the critical free agent summer of 2016.
+In the wake of James’ departure, Riley has reconstructed the team, centered around All-Star big man Chris Bosh, into what figures to be at the very least a playoff contender for the next two seasons, as the organization prepares for the critical free agent summer of 2016.

 The promise of things to come for the summer of 2016, then, has a similar feel to what we were all experiencing in the years leading up to the summer of 2010.
 Only this time around, it could mean far more than just success on the court.
 It could form the basis for the negotiation of a new local television rights deal to follow.